qcode-software/qcode-ui/docs/cycleText.md

 ### labels
 Type: Array (required)

-An array of label stringsto cycle through.
+An array of label strings to cycle through.